BenetManzanaresSalor/CLEANUP_Evaluation/README.md

   <img src="https://img.shields.io/badge/Linux_based-Compatible_but_not_tested-lightgrey" alt="Compatible but not tested on Linux-based systems"/> #TODO: Test on Ubuntu
 </p>

-This repository contains the code and experimental data for the **Text Anonymization Evaluator** (TAE), an evaluation tool for text anonymization including multiple state-of-the-art utility and privacy metrics.
+This repository contains the code and experimental data for the **Text Anonymization Evaluator** (TAE), an evaluation tool for text anonymization including multiple state-of-the-art metrics for both utility preservation and privacy protection.

 Experimental data was extracted from the [text-anonymization-benchmark](https://github.com/NorskRegnesentral/text-anonymization-benchmark) repository, corresponding to the publication [Pilán, I., Lison, P., Øvrelid, L., Papadopoulou, A., Sánchez, D., & Batet, M., The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization, Computational Linguistics, 2022](https://aclanthology.org/2022.cl-4.19/).
 The exact data files utilized are located in the [data](data) folder.

-## Table of Contents
+## Table of contents
 * [Project structure](#project-structure)
 * [Install](#install)
   * [From source](#from-source)